-This award, established in 2010 and first awarded in 2011, recognizes mentors of both genders who have proven to be excellent mentors of women working in Triticum and its nearest relatives.
+This award, established in 2010 and first awarded in 2011, recognizes mentors who have proven to be excellent mentors of women working in Triticum and its nearest relatives.
 The award is named after Jeanie Borlaug Laube, mentor to many, and daughter of Nobel Laureate Dr. Norman E. Borlaug.
 Jeanie Borlaug Laube has served as Chair of the Borlaug Global Rust Initiative since October 2009.

 Commitment to increasing gender parity in agriculture as reflected in the nomination letter

 Excellence in mentoring of women working in triticum

 Commitment to scientific outputs that contribute to healthy families around the world as reflected in the nomination letter.

 You will need to submit two supporting letters that, in 500 words or less, illustrate why your nominee meets the stated selection criteria and is a compelling recipient of the award.
 Also, please include a brief two-page CV of the nominee.

 The 2023 nomination period is now closed.
 Please check back for updates on when the next nomination period opens.

 The 2023 WIT Mentor awardee is Amor Yahyaoui, Vice President of the Borlaug Training Foundation.